 1. Spectacular Scenery and Challenging Courses

 Starting with Royal County Down, the course was established in 1889 and lies along the rugged coastline of the Irish Sea.
-Everyone who plays here, including the golfing greats, agree that each hole is distinctive on this top quality course.
+Everyone who plays here, including the golfing greats, agrees that each hole is distinctive on this top-quality course.
 Then there’s the lush, spacious K Club that has hosted the Ryder Cup and closely resembles a typical American parkland course.
 And not forgetting Dooks Golf Club with stunning sea views due to its location between Macgillycuddy’s Reeks and Dingle Peninsula.
 Waterville a stunning links and now most recently Hogs Head both in the beautiful County Kerry.

 2. Play Different Courses in Different Regions